vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ![image](/assets/2024-06-11/010.png)

-Let's check another sample that generates a "LUA" and not a "SYS" exception though accessing non-existing data artifact.
+Let's check out another example that generates a `LUA` and not a `SYS` exception by accessing a non-existent data artifact.

 {% highlight lua %}
 local success, result = trycatch(function()